Plus the tools to help you find the cheapest petrol station near you.

 When it is worth going to a cheaper petrol station

 Of course the actual saving you can make does depend on a few factors.

 First if the cheaper station is on your way then the using it is a no brainer.
 And if you’re a regular on the same route you’ll get to know what stations are where and how they compare.

-And if you’re out in the sticks then you will pay more locally so it could even be worth driving well out of your way to fill up.
+Though the distance you need to travel reduces savings, if you’re out in the sticks then you will likely pay more locally so it could even be worth driving well out of your way to fill up.

-It also depends your fuel consumption.
-The more petrol you use, the more money you’ll save.
+It also depends on both your miles per gallon and total fuel consumption.
+But ultimately the more petrol you use, the more money you’ll save.
 Even very small savings each time you get petrol can make a big difference over a year.

 If you want to work out the difference a penny at the pumps makes, it helps to know the size of your fuel tank.
 Here are the average figures, and some example prices to fill a tank from empty.

 £1.30 per litre is £52 to fill up

 £1.30 per litre = £71.50 to fill up

 Large car – 65 litres